Headless CMS company Strapi raises $4 million – TechCrunch

 French startup Strapi has raised a $4 million seed round led by Accel and Stride.vc.
 The company has been working on an open-source Node.js headless content management system.

 That’s a lot of technical words in a row, but it’s not that hard to understand what Strapi is.
 Content management systems, or CMS, are web applications that let you publish and manage content on a website.
-It can be a blog, a corporate websites with multiple pages, a portfolio, etc. The most popular CMS in the world is WordPress.
+It can be a blog, a corporate website with multiple pages, a portfolio, etc. The most popular CMS in the world is WordPress.

 Over the past few years, many companies and developers have started to separate the CMS back end (the administration pages where you write and upload content) and the front end (the public website accessible to anyone).